Kylie Jenner’s New Video Of Daughter Stormi Sends Instagram Into Meltdown

 we took our baby on an adventure yesterday ???????????????? ugh i love this little girl so much. not only do i think she‘s the cutest thing in the world.. she’s got the sweetest, smartest, most special little soul ???????? p.s. the pat on the back at the end of the video gets me every time ????

 “She is like a little Kylie.
 It’s really wild.
-It’s like sometimes she looks at you and you think, I have to remind myself that’s my granddaughter, not Kylie,” Jenner said.
+It’s like sometimes she looks at you and you think, I have to remind myself that’s my granddaughter, not Kylie,” Kylie said.
 “You know for two seconds, like it catches you off-guard.”

 The new video of Stormi that had fans gushing all over social media came shortly after Jenner had fans talking once again after revealing her seriously bizarre worst fear during her appearance on the daytime talk show.